vstinner/notes/python_android.rst

   recommendation of Victor Stinner to pursue its work on porting Python on Android.
 * Chih-Hsuan Ye aka *yan12125*
-* *pmpp*: Panda3D contributor, wants to "port" Panda3D on Android (especially Python binding of Panda3D)
+* Paul Peny aka *pmpp*: Panda3D contributor, wants to "port" Panda3D on Android (especially Python binding of Panda3D)

 Android?
 ========